 Since starting A.CRE, Michael and I have fielded email after email requesting a more structured real estate financial modeling training program on the site.

 Over the years, we’ve covered hundreds of real estate modeling topics in our blog; and the 50+ real estate Excel models we’ve shared publicly contain virtually everything you need to know about modeling to land a job or model your own deal.
 Nonetheless, no matter how many posts we publish or models we share, we continue to get the same question.
 What do I focus on and in what order?

-The Accelerator is a reasonably priced, 16-course, 12-week training program tailored to two proficiency levels.
+The Accelerator is a reasonably priced, 16 course, case-based and on-demand training program tailored to two proficiency levels.

 To those with limited real estate financial modeling skills looking to model their own deals, transition to a completely different role in CRE, or land their first job in industry.